Chittoji-Murali-Sree-Krishna/Python_codes/Tkinter/README.md

 this will validate the fields mostly the mobile number and other field lightly and it will save the file in a xml format it have the time stamps so that it won't rewrite the same file again and again.
 # dbase_txt.py
-this will take all the given inputs to the database and when we want to save the file to text it will save it
+this will take all the given inputs and save it to the database and when we want to save the file to .txt file it will save it